-He was educated at the Northern District School and Perth Academy, after a short time took up a post in 1937 with the Commercial Bank of Scotland in their Newburgh office (Fife) he joined the RAF Volunteer Reserve in May of 1939.
+He was educated at the Northern District School from the age of 5 to 10 years and Perth Academy (Rose Terrace until 1932).
+Leaving school, he took up a post in 1937 with the Commercial Bank of Scotland in their Newburgh office (Fife) and joined the RAF Volunteer Reserve in May of 1939.
 With the declaration of war by Britain in September of 1939 came a commission as a pilot officer for Neil Cameron.

 In 1983, he was created a life peer as Baron Cameron of Balhousie and later that year appointed a Knight of the Order of the Thistle.
 Cameron died in London on 29 January 1985.

 First Day Cover posted 22 July 1987.
 Flown in Phantom FG1, XT860, RAF 43 Squadron, Leuchars, Fife.
 Overflew Perth Academy and the Region of Balhousie.